- What is unique about SpineCare?

 Unless your pain is very severe, keep moving.
 You may continue daily activities such as showering and washing dishes, however, pace your activities.
 The presence of back pain doesn't necessarily mean you are harming yourself by moving.
 Brief periods of walking will generally reduce stiffness and soreness.
-Apply ice for comfort, as needed.
-Check with your physician or a physical or occupational therapist for further help.
+Apply ice or heat for comfort, as needed.
+Check with your physician about seeking treatment.

 We at SpineCare believe the most important aspect of your recovery will be exercise.
 An exercise program should be designed for your individual needs.
 Regular participation in your exercise program will speed your recovery and improve your health.
 There is no treatment that can take the place of exercise.
 Research suggests that regular exercise may prevent back injuries from recurring.

 Most back pain lasts for a limited time and goes away without special treatment.
-However, if you have weakness, pain going down your arm(s) or leg(s) and/or pain lasting for more than a few weeks, a doctor should be consulted.
+However, if you have weakness, pain going down your arm(s) or leg(s) and/or pain lasting for more than a few weeks, you should consult a doctor.